Paul Nanson: Military career

 Nanson became Commandant of the Royal Military Academy Sandhurst in September 2015.
-He was given the additional appointment of General Officer Commanding Recruiting and Initial Training Command in 2018, a post in which he continued after finishing his 5-year term at the Royal Military academy, Sandhurst as commandant.
+He was given the additional appointment of General Officer Commanding Army Recruiting and Initial Training Command in 2018, a post in which he continued after finishing his 5-year term at the Royal Military academy, Sandhurst as commandant.
 Nanson was appointed a Companion of the Order of the Bath in the 2020 New Year Honours, and retired from the British Army on 4 November that year.